Imported Food Product Market in China

 What needs noticing is that young people are playing a more and more important role in this market.
 In China, young people, especially those born after the “family control policy”, are famous for their spoiled life and their parents are generous enough to them that they just buy what they want, needless to care about price.
 These characters make them perfect consumers for imported food.

-The greater diversity of distribution channels such as online sales removes another barrier for the development of imported food products: geographical limit.
+The greater diversity of distribution channels such as online sales removes another barrier to the development of imported food products: geographical limit.
 Because of the transportation, information spread limit, big cities like Beijing and Shanghai in China consumed most imported food products in China.
 However, the situation is changing; those middle and small cities far away from the coast also provide a number of opportunities for imported food sellers.

 Now many people from those places have already bought and tasted imported food products.
-In such a typical second-tier city in China like Chengdu, 68% citizens have bought imported food products.
+In such a typical second-tier city in China like Chengdu, 68% of citizens have bought imported food products.
 (Source: Wccdaily)

 Imported food products enjoy a good reputation for its taste, package as well as safety.
-Based on its good reputation, imported food products can sell much better even labeled with higher price.
+Based on its good reputation, imported food products can sell much better even labeled with a higher price.

-Many imported food products are created or planted in foreign countries, but Chinese seem to adapt to their tastes very well.
+Many imported food products are created or planted in foreign countries, but the Chinese seem to adapt to their tastes very well.
 As a result, China has become the major market for them such as nuts and wine.
 China now consumes 10% pistachios in the world and most of them are imported.
 However, China has planted their own pistachio for over 13 centuries while it seems Chinese don’t like the taste of local pistachios but foreign ones.
 As a total occidental drink, wine also gains a great success in China market.
-Even during the global crisis, China wine market still keeps growing at an annual growth over 70%.
+Even during the global crisis, China wine market still keeps growing at an annual growth of over 70%.
 Without good taste, they can hardly sell well in this market.
 What’s different between pistachios and wine is that pistachios enter China by its natural taste while wine conquers the market by teaching people how to drink and taste.

-Food security also contributes to the good reputation of imported food products, especially in milk powder industry.
+Food security also contributes to the good reputation of imported food products, especially in the milk powder industry.
 Since the first milk powder scandal in 2008, the food security scandals happened from local dairy makers one after another.
-As a result, customer confidence on local food products has been greatly undermined and it even becomes a panic for safety.
+As a result, customer confidence in local food products has been greatly undermined and it even becomes a panic for safety.
 The panic is spreading from dairy to other fields.
 On the contrary, imported food products are becoming more and more popular.
 The price of imported baby milk powder has increased by about 20% this year and taken over 80% of the market.